susyexists/hpc-toolkit/README.md

-DOcker container for ready use HPC sofware
+Docker container for ready use HPC software
  To build
  docker build -t hpc-toolkit ./ --no-cache
  To run
- docker run -it --rm -p 8888:8888 hpc-toolkit
+ docker run -it --rm -p 8888:8888 hpc-toolkit bash